brxjonesdev/brx_portfolio/brx_posts/easing-into-system-design.md

 ## Whew, that was a lot.

 Designing and building a web application involves a meticulous process that requires careful planning and understanding of several key concepts.
 From establishing a solid system design blueprint to addressing the intricacies of networking, API design, caching, load balancing, and database management, each aspect plays a crucial role in ensuring your application performs efficiently and scales effectively.

-As we move forward, the next post will delve deeper into applying these concepts to the development of Muse—a platform dedicated to connecting music artists with their fans.
-We’ll explore the specific system architecture for Muse, providing a hands-on example of how these principles come together in a real-world application.